m4sterbunny/NL/how-it-works.md

 - API services <!-- link user to overview page for API services -->

-## Neon transaction lifecycle
+## Neon's transaction lifecycle

-Effecting a user-initiated transaction (tx) from an Etherum dApp on Solana requires three main steps:
+Effecting a user-initiated transaction (tx) from an Ethereum dApp on Solana requires three main steps:

 1. The user initiates a tx.
 > The tx is a signed Ethereum-like tx sent using an Ethereum-compatible wallet.